How can I remove my card information from a website?

 - Websites can sometimes be designed to manipulate consumer choices — if there’s no way of opting out of having your information stored, you could take the issue up with the FTC or other authorities.

-While you should have the choice to decide whether you want to save your card information with a particular merchant, you may also find that you don’t have the chance to opt out of the situation.
+You should have the choice to decide whether you want to save your card information with a merchant, but what if you don’t have the chance to opt out?

 As an example, reader Juanita recently shared that, “A local sports facility offers summer classes for kids.
 Weekly sessions can be purchased individually, and the person must register each time they sign up for a session.
 They only accept credit card payments, and although their payment form powered by EZ Facility offers the option to uncheck the statement ‘I authorize Longplex LLC to store my credit card information for future payments,’ the ability to uncheck it isn’t available.”